 Anyway, don’t just take my word for it.
 Take a ride along the loop and see for yourself.

 “Well,” you may ask, “what about the other side?
 Isn’t there water on the east side?”
 Yes, indeed there is.
 The Seneca Canal runs for the entire north/south length of the Drive.
-It mostly attracts boaters and fishermen along with an occasional cormorant, a few eagles and osprey, and a kingfisher or two, but rarely a great blue heron or egret and never ducks, yellowlegs or other small birds that don’t catch their prey on the fly.
-The deep-water habitat it sustains is unsuitable for waders, divers, dabblers, shoreline feeders, and other wildlife that by instinct thrive in shallow-water marshes.
+It mostly attracts boaters and fishermen along with an occasional cormorant, a few eagles and osprey, and a kingfisher or two, but rarely a great blue heron or egret — and never ducks, yellowlegs or other small birds.
+There is no appreciable shoreline edging the canal, and the relatively deep-water habitat it sustains is unsuitable for waders, divers, dabblers, shoreline feeders that by instinct thrive in shallow-water marshes.

 I took these photos (unless credited elsewhere) to show what happens when people in charge of managing a refuge don’t even know what the word means.
-They periodically obliterate the “diverse habitats [that] give food, shelter, water and space to many of Central New York’s wildlife species” in order to maintain a duck food garden in the mud, proving beyond doubt that when any one part of a food web is decimated, the rest of it is destroyed as well.
+They periodically obliterate what the local USFWS defines as the sole purpose of a refuge, to wit: “[maintenance of ] diverse habitats [that] give food, shelter, water and space to many of Central New York’s wildlife species.”
+However, this purpose is meaningless at MNWR as they periodically maintain a duck food garden in the mud, proving beyond doubt that when any one part of a food web is decimated, the rest of it is destroyed as well.
 Even though the USFWS asserts that “[w]ildlife on all National Wildlife Refuges comes first,” what they really mean is all National Wildlife Refuges except this one.

 This begs the questions: 1) What is so important about attracting a hyperpopulation of ducks to the refuge each fall? and 2) How does this importance justify the annual destruction of the very habitats MNWR is tasked with preserving?
-Montezuma personnel have yet to acknowledge my questions, much less answer them. (“Refreshing the wetlands” is not an answer, it’s an excuse — and a lame one at that.)
+Montezuma personnel have yet to acknowledge my questions, much less answer them. (“Simulating drought” is not an answer, it’s an excuse — and a lame one at that.)

 I recently spoke to Logan Sauer, Resident Park Ranger and Visitor Services Manager at another NWR.
-The Iroquois National Wildlife Refuge deals with many of the problems that Montezuma faces in reclaiming farmlands lying within the Atlantic Flyway and then maintaining them as the natural wetlands they once were prior to their drainage in the early-to-mid 19th century.
+The Iroquois National Wildlife Refuge deals with many of the problems that Montezuma faces in reclaiming farmlands lying within the Atlantic Flyway and then maintaining them as the natural wetlands they once were.
 One might expect, then, that their maintenance methods might overlap, since these similar habitats share the same physical, meteorological, and geographical conditions.

 Mr. Sauer spent some time explaining that the INWR marsh maintenance policy is essentially dictated by both established and predictive weather patterns.
-Iroquois does adhere to the rather standard 5-7-year water-lowering cycle (unlike the “duck food cycle,” which seems to occur whenever MNWR wants it to).
+Iroquois does adhere to the standard 5-7-year water-lowering cycle (unlike the “duck food cycle,” which seems to occur whenever MNWR wants it to).
 The water tables at both refuges are controlled by a dike system that permits intervention at will.
 However (and this is important), it is done at Iroquois only when nature fails to self-correct.
-To date, annual drawdowns have been required only rarely, and when they do occur they are never drawn down to mudflat level.
+To date, partial drawdowns have been required on occasion but never annually, and when they do occur the water levels are not drawn down to mudflats.

 (Not discussed were the possible benefits of allowing the water table to regulate naturally once these farmlands are reclaimed, https://conservationevidence.com/actions/3198 .
 There just wasn’t enough time to do so.)